galaxyproject/training-material/topics/ecology/tutorials/Ecoregionalization_tutorial/tutorial.md

 - It allows obtaining a summary file for each taxon indicating whether a BRT model was obtained and the number of occurrences per taxon.

-- It provides a list of taxons that obtained cleaned BRT models (without "_", "_sp", etc.) to propose the list to WorMS (World Register Of Marine Species) and obtain more information about the taxons.
+- It provides a list of taxons that obtained cleaned BRT models (without "_", "_sp", etc.) to propose the list to WoRMS (World Register Of Marine Species) and obtain more information about the taxons.

 - It generates a list of taxons that obtained a BRT model that we need in the subsequent ecoregionalization workflow step.